Interface and Basics

-Keep your Text in crisp editable vector form for basic edits, or rasterise it into a pixel-based image in order to create more complex effects.
+Keep your Text in crisp editable vector form for basic edits.
+Rasterize it into a pixel-based image to create more complex effects.

-Vector Text can be resized up and down with no loss of quality.
-You can also keep retyping and changing the content of your Text box with no loss of quality.
+Vector Text can resize up and down without loss of quality.
+Vector also lets you retype and change Text box with no quality loss.

-However, in order to use certain Procreate tools, you need to rasterise your Text.
-This turns it into pixel data that can be painted, distorted, merged and more.
+To use certain Procreate tools, you must rasterize your Text.
+Rasterizing turns text into pixel data that you can paint, distort, merge and more.

-In the Layers panel, raster Text layers are normal layers, and appear as such.
+In the Layers panel, rasterized Text layers are normal layers, and appear as such.

 Using Vector Text you can:

 - Make uniform Transformations

 - Use any other Procreate function on it, including Selections, Transformations, Adjustments and Merging